ymorsi7/CaliWageAnalysis/Siddharth/Readme.md

 <a name="readme-top"></a>

+## Time Series Analysis of the employment data

 This part of the project has been contributed by Siddharth Satyam.
 The data files are uploaded as "92212_Alameda_FederalGovt.csv" and "92212_Alameda_StateGovt.csv", which were extracted from the main data using the SQL query in queries.sql